sinbad/SUQS/docs/Quests.md

 want to set certain branches active by default so that, if you don't change anything, the quest always has a default path to go down.

-### Progression Delay
+### Resolve Delay

 When this quest completes or fails, a time delay can be added before the knock-on effects of this are resolved, such as updating the quest lists, and activating dependent quests.
 It defaults to -1 which means to not add a specific delay to this quest, and to use whatever defaults are set in [Progression](Progression.md).

-### Progression Gate
+### Resolve Gate

-Much like Progression Delay, this adds a delay between completing/failing the quest, and the knock-on effects; except this time the delay is user-controlled, and will only be activated when the named "Gate" is opened on [Progression](Progression.md).
+Much like Resolve Delay, this adds a delay between completing/failing the quest, and the knock-on effects; except this time the delay is user-controlled, and will only be activated when the named "Gate" is opened on [Progression](Progression.md).